Barbary lion: Former distribution and habitat

+Fossils of the Barbary lion dating to between 100,000 and 110,000 years were found in the cave of Bizmoune near Essaouira.

+The Barbary lion lived in the mountains and deserts of the Maghreb of North Africa from Morocco to Egypt.
+It was eradicated following the spread of firearms and bounties for shooting lions.

+Today, it is locally extinct in this region.

-Historical sighting and hunting records from the 19th and 20th centuries show that the Barbary lion inhabited Mediterranean forests, woodlands, and scrub.
+Historical sighting and hunting records from the 19th and 20th centuries show that the Barbary lion survived in Algeria until the early 1960s, and in Morocco until the mid-1960s.
+It inhabited Mediterranean forests, woodlands, and scrub.
 The westernmost sighting of a Barbary lion reportedly occurred in the Anti-Atlas in western Morocco.
 It ranged from the Atlas Mountains and the Rif in Morocco, the Ksour and Amour Ranges in Algeria to the Aurès Mountains in Tunisia.

 In Algeria, the Barbary lion was sighted in the forested hills and mountains between Ouarsenis in the west to the Chelif River plains in the north and the Pic de Taza in the east.
 It inhabited the forests and wooded hills of the Constantine Province southward into the Aurès Mountains.

 In the 1830s, lions may have already been eliminated along the coast of the Mediterranean Sea and near human settlements.

 In Libya, the Barbary lion persisted along the coast until the beginning of the 18th century, and was extirpated in Tunisia by 1890.
 By the mid-19th century, the Barbary lion population had massively declined, since bounties were paid for shooting lions.
 The cedar forests of Chelia and neighbouring mountains in Algeria harboured lions until about 1884.
 The Barbary lion disappeared in the Bône region by 1890, in the Khroumire and Souk Ahras regions by 1891, and in Batna Province by 1893.

 The last recorded shooting of a wild Barbary lion took place in 1942 near Tizi n'Tichka in the Moroccan part of the Atlas Mountains.
-A small remnant population may have survived in remote montane areas into the early 1960s.
+A small relict population may have survived in remote montane areas into the early 1960s.
 The last known sighting of a lion in Algeria occurred in 1956 in Beni Ourtilane District.

 Historical accounts indicate that in Egypt, lions occurred in the Sinai Peninsula, along the Nile, in the Eastern and Western Deserts, in the region of Wadi El Natrun and along the maritime coast of the Mediterranean.
 In the 14th century BC, Thutmose IV hunted lions in the hills near Memphis.
 The growth of civilizations along the Nile and in the Sinai Peninsula by the beginning of the second millennium BC and desertification contributed to isolating lion populations in North Africa.